-It is milk were acidification has occurred.
-This can occur naturally after a length of time particularly if left out of the fridge.
-It can also be engineered by adding an acid like lemon juice or vinegar.
+It is milk in which acidification has occurred; this can occur naturally after a length of time particularly if left out of the fridge.
+It can also be produced by adding an acid like lemon juice or vinegar.

 What is the difference between sour milk and buttermilk?

-Spoiled milk is made by adding an acid.
-Buttermilk is the result of whipping double cream until it separated into butter and a liquid.
+Spoiled milk is made by adding an acid, such as lemon or vinegar.
+Whereas, buttermilk is the result of whipping double cream until it is separated into butter and whey.

-What can affect the quantity of cheese made?
+What can affect the quantity and quality of cheese made?

-Brand/variety and batch of milk have different levels of fat content.
+Brand or variety and the batch of milk have different levels of fat content.

 Did you know buffalo milk has twice the fat content as cow milk?
 This produces more cheese.

-How do I make my own cheese from sour milk?
+How do I make my own paneer or cottage cheese from sour milk?

-Add milk to a pan and bring slowly to the boil on allow to medium heat.
+Add milk to a pan and bring slowly to a boil on low to medium heat.

-Once started to boil add the lemon juice or vinegar (this will produce a firmer set)
+Once it has started to boil, add the lemon juice or vinegar.

 Make sure it is starting to curdle before you turn the heat off.

-Place a colander on top of a bowl and place a muslin /cotton cloth/handkerchief
+Place a colander on top of a bowl or jug then place a muslin /cotton cloth/handkerchief

 inside the sieve.